 Blind loop syndrome is a complication that occurs:

-Diseases such as diabetes or scleroderma may slow down movement in a segment of the intestine, leading to blind loop syndrome.
+or may slow down movement in a segment of the intestine, leading to blind loop syndrome.

 Treatment generally starts with antibiotics for the excess bacteria growth, along with vitamin B12 supplements.
 If antibiotics don't work, surgery to help the food flow through the intestine may be considered.

 Many patients get better with antibiotics.
 If surgical repair is needed, the outcome is usually very good.